AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 midiNoteOn(rd->sfxPlayer, 9, HIGH_BONGO, 0x7F);
 ```

-Because this is the percussion instrument channel 10 (number 9, second argument) we can just play and it'll stop byu itself.
+Because this is the percussion instrument channel 10 (number 9, second argument) we can just play and it'll stop by itself.
 Individual notes are more complicated.

 The BGM is kinda loud too, so lets also set the volumes of the BGM channel:
 ```C